ninenines/cowboy/guide/hooks.md

 Cowboy may or may not send a reply if this function crashes.
 If a reply is sent, the hook MUST explicitly provide all headers that are needed.

-You can specify the `onresponse` hook when creating the listener also.
+You can specify the `onresponse` hook when creating the listener.

 ``` erlang
 cowboy:start_http(my_http_listener, 100,